saibotk/PasswordProtect/README.md

 Installation
 ---
-#### 1.In the root directory of your laravel project, run the following in the command line
+#### 1. In the root directory of your laravel project, run the following in the command line
 ```
 $ composer require michaelmetz/passwordprotect
 ```

-#### 2.Once that finishes installing register the Password Protect service provider by adding the following line to
+##### 1b.
+(Only Laravel version < 5.5): Once that finishes installing register the Password Protect service provider by adding the following line to
 ><b>config/app.php</b>
 ```php
 /*